R00We/RateManager/README.md

-RateManager
+# ReviewManager
 ===========

+## Description

-Realizes the possibility to ask users to write a positive review of the application in appStore
+Realizes the possibility to ask users to write a positive review of the application in appStore. individuality:
+  - The class is designed as a Singleton
+  - Allows you to flexibly adjust the time display pop-up message.

+## Connection

+In AppDelegate.h function applicationDidBecomeActive: (UIApplication *) application append [[ReviewManager sharedInstance] review];
+Do not forget to ReviewManager.h add a direct link to the app in the App Store.
+---
+## Dependencies
+there are no dependencies

+---